Home » Alexis Murphy, 17: Kidnapped & Murdered In 2013

 Taylor was arrested and indicted on charges of first-degree murder, first-degree felony murder, and abduction with the intent to defile.

 According to Taylor’s lawyer, he approached Alexis at the gas station and asked her if she knew anyone he could buy drugs from.
-It was Taylor’s testimony that he and another man smoked marijuana together and they left separately.
-He claimed that he doesn’t know where Alexis went or what happened to her after their brief meeting.
+It was Taylor’s testimony that he and another man smoked marijuana together, and they left separately.
+He claimed he didn’t know where Alexis went or what happened to her after their brief meeting.

 However, the DNA evidence, in this case, was overwhelming.
 Faced with spending his remaining days on this earth in prison, Taylor told the prosecution that he wanted to make a deal.
 The terms?
-He’ll tell them where to find Alexis Murphy if he could secure a 20-year sentence.
+He’ll let them know where to find Alexis Murphy if he could secure a 20-year sentence.

 The Murphy family wanted to lay young Alexis to rest respectably, but they rejected Taylor’s offer because they reportedly didn’t want to negotiate with the person responsible for her murder.